djblackett/recipes-server/README.md

 # recipes-server

-# recipes-with-spring

-A multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes.
+### A multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes.

 ## Examples